 Madsen's first catalog was printed in 1986, our fortieth year in business.
 We had printed other advertising material before this, but this was our first effort at a catalog and first document to regularly feature a large image of a pro saw user.

 The first cover image was a stock photo from Logger's World Magazine.
-We don't have a record of who the timber faller is or where this photo was taken.
-We didn't have much photographic experience at that time nor know much about producing a cover photo.
+We don't have a record of who the timber faller was or where this photo was taken.
+We didn't have much photographic experience at that time nor knew much about producing a catalog cover.

 The 1989 cover photo is of Mel Studer making a bucking cut with a new Stihl 064.
 It was taken by Sam Madsen with a Nikon FE camera.